How to Self Publish your First Book – Step by Step Tutorial

 - The publisher has full control over the market and there is room for total creativity.
 In essence, the writer has the right to choose how to have the book published or not which gives it the room to try out different techniques, unlike the traditional method that is stereotyped.

 - It allows more freedom, almost like the creativity.
-There is no gatekeeper to checkmate what can be done and cannot be done.
+That is, there is no gatekeeper to checkmate what can be done and cannot be done.

-- There is a reasonable profit potential gotten from self-publishing, unlike the alternative method.
+- There is a reasonable profit potential you can get when you self-publish first book, unlike the alternative method.

 - There is a huge opportunity for niche books.
 In fact, this is a huge advantage for most authors.

-Despite the flexibility and loads of benefits attached to self-publishing, there are downsides to it as well.
+- Despite the flexibility and loads of benefits attached to self-publishing, there are downsides to it as well.
 This remains the major reason some prefer traditionally published books.
-Some even believe, traditionally published books are of better content than self-published books.
+Some even believe traditional publishing of books are of better content than self-published books.

 - It is time-consuming to learn how to manage the process alone.

-- It is quite expensive to hire the service of a professional to perfect the work.
+- Self-publishing is quite expensive to hire the service of a professional to perfect the work.

 - It requires a lot of work and a lot of money to make things right and perfect.